top of page

 1990-91 - Norm Midag was instrumental in developing the Pathfinder Instructor and Pathfinder Leadership Awards for continuing education.

 - A highlight of Norm's career was the Witness through Roses project 1991-1993, which involved Pathfinders decorating Ros Parade Floats for the Church.
-Millions saw the award willing floats and SDA sign during the famous January 1st Rose Parade in Pasadena, California.
+Millions saw the award-winning floats and SDA sign during the famous January 1st Rose Parade in Pasadena, California.

 - Arnold and Dixie Plata, who work closely with the General Conference Youth Department, were voted Historians for the North American Division.

-1993 - Restructuring results in Office of Pathfinder Ministries
+1993 - Restructuring results in the Office of Pathfinder Ministries

 1994 - "Dare to Care" International Pathfinder Camporee was held at Mission, Colorado, August 2-6, led by Ron Whitehead.